Conventional wisdom holds that passive trading is the rational investing strategy. Active traders are often portrayed as ...

 Rated 4.7 stars on iOS

 We’ve seen not only phenomenal user growth but customer reception as well.
-Our product has been rated 4.7 out of 5 stars.
+Our product has been rated 4.7 out of 5 stars as of our campaign launch on Republic.
 In particular, users love the positive and encouraging Iris community as well as the incredible trade ideas they discover every day.

 Currently, Iris is pre-revenue but we are exploring two monetization options: